 All judging will be handled either remotely or in a properly socially distanced fashion.

 2020 Mayfaire Homebrew Competition Rules

 1. The Maltose Falcons Mayfaire is an BJCP-sanctioned homebrew competition open to all homebrewers.

-2. An entry is a set of two (2) bottles or cans from a single batch of beer, cider or mead.
+2. An entry is a set of THREE (3) bottles or cans from a single batch of beer, cider or mead.
 The bottles must be made of clear, green or brown glass, and be free from labels, excessive dirt and identifying marks.
 All bottles must be filled within an inch and a half of the top, and be capped with a metal crown cap.
 The caps must be plain colored, or be completely blacked out with a black permanent marker.
 Swing-type caps are not permitted.
 All bottles must be between 10 and 16 ounces in volume, with the exception of mead, which may be submitted in bottles as small as 6 ounces.
 An entry that excessively gushes from more than one bottle may be disqualified at the judges' discretion.

 3. An entry may not be brewed, fermented or bottled using commercial equipment.

 4. An entrant is the one or more people submitting an entry.
 Member(s) of an entrant must have actively contributed to brewing, fermenting, and bottling an entry.
 Every member must be at least 21 years of age.
 An entrant may not be an entire brew club.
 Competition staff, judges and stewards are permitted to be entrants.
 Professional Brewers are permitted to be entrants as long as the entry was not brewed on commercial equipment